brad-jones/assetmini/README.md

 	"assetmini-dir": "./public/assets"
 }
 ```

+*The assets folder however you create it should
+look like the 'skel' folder of this project.*

+**Also note that the cache folder will need to be writable by PHP.**

 Apache should work out of the box.
 This is done by the inclusion of a .htaccess
 file.
 If using the view helper this will even update the .htaccess file to have